mdvb1001/Flashcard-Generator/README.md

 2) READ

-	This allows you to read all of the cards you have created (basic & cloze-delted) and to provide the answer.
+	This allows you to a) read all of the cards you have created (basic & cloze-deleted) and to b) provide the answer.

 	If you are correct, you will be presented with a “Good Work!” message.
 	If you are incorrect, you will have the option to view the correct answer.
-Simply press Enter.
+Simply press 'Enter'.
-	You may also skip this step by pressing “n” followed by the Enter key.
+	You may also skip this step by pressing 'n' followed by the 'Enter' key.

 Hope you enjoy!